bgasparotto/data-structures/src/main/java/com/bgasparotto/datastructures/algorithm/README.md

 # Sort Algorithms
+*Stable Sort Algorithms* preserve the relative order of duplicates; whereas *Unstable Sort Algorithms* do not.

+*Stable Sort Algorithms* are preferred.
+In some cases, such as when sorting primitives, it doesn't really matter, but for when sorting objects it could make a difference, e.g. when you sort the same array of `Person` twice: first by `name`, then by `age`.
+In this case, an unstable sort would produce unreliable results.

 ## Bubble Sort: O(n²)
 - In-place algorithm: uses only one array, logically partitioning the array into *sorted* and